ActivityWatch/aw-research/README.md

 pipenv run python3 -m aw_research --help
 ```

-To use some of the analysis methods you need to create some configuration files manually, examples of these will be added later.
+To use some of the analysis methods you need to create some configuration files manually, see the `.example` files for how they should look.